MadiBreizh/ShoppingList/README.md

 https://ionicframework.com/docs/intro/deploying/

 ## Licence
-You are free to use this porject for any purpose but you have to keep the rights.
+You are free to use this project for any purpose but you have to keep the rights.

 ## Credits
 Developed By Erwan ANGOT.